msaaddev/github-interact-cli/readme.md

 ## 👉 Features

 - 📦 Create a new repo
+- 🚀 Get all public repos of any GitHub User
 - ⚠️ Open issue in any repo.
 - ✉️ Get public email of any GitHub user
 - ⭐️Get stargazers of any GitHub repo